 Real estate is often considered a relatively reliable investment option.
 Real estate investment trusts (REITs) can provide an investor with income and...

 How Do REITs Work?

 REIT stands for real estate investment trust.
-The name, however, is a bit deceiving, ...
-REITs are the best way for small...
+The name, however, is a bit deceiving, as most REITs are not in fact trusts,...

 How to Buy a 13th Year Wedding Anniversary Gift

 Some ideas for a 13th wedding anniversary gift are furs, linens, textiles or antiques.
 Learn more about buying 13th year wedding anniversary...